ebremstedt/bollhav/bollhav/tui/README.md

 # bollhav-tui

 A terminal UI for running and exploring [bollhav](../../README.md) models.
-Set the run environment in a form — backfill window, suffixes, state mode, overrides — and fire a **dry run**, a **dry-state** run, or the **real** run, without remembering env-var names.
+Set the run environment in a form — run window, suffixes, state mode, overrides — and fire a **dry run**, a **dry-state** run, or the **real** run, without remembering env-var names.